InnovativeInventor/brain-analysis/README.md

 The C++ code is located in the ``src``, ``include``, and ``tests`` directories.
 The graph and algorithm code is in ``src`` and ``include``, and the testing code is in the ``tests`` directory.
 Our pre-processed input data is in the ``data`` directory.
 The pre-processed input data are the ``coords.txt``, ``img_edge_list.txt``, and ``pcp_edge_list.txt`` files.
 These files represent the voxel regions and coordinates in the brain, the imagination correlations between voxels, and the perception correlations between voxels, respectively. ``coords.txt`` forms a common set of vertices across both cases, and the edge lists represent the case-specific edge weights.
 Most documents are located in the ```documents``` folder.
 This includes the report, which is at [/documents/results.md](/documents/results.md).

 ## Running
-To build the main executable, simply run:
+To build the main executable, run:
 ```
 make
 ```

-To run the main executable on the input data with the same parameters as we did on real-world data, simply run:
+To run the main executable on the input data with the same parameters as we did on real-world data, run:
 ```
 make exe
 ```